Decwest/decwest.github.io/_pages/about.md

 I am Fumiya Ohnishi, a first-year PhD student and Assistant Professor (Fixed-term, Research Encourgement) at the Graduate School of Science and Technology, Keio University.

-I am researching technologies for generating safe motion of autonomous mobile robots in environments where humans coexist, such as hospitals.
+I am researching technologies for generating safe movement of autonomous mobile robots in environments where humans coexist, such as hospitals.

 Keywords: robot navigation, human-robot interaction, perceived safety